 During construction, excavation, sampling and soil management activities, air monitoring shall be performed with a PID and/or multi-gas meter to determine if workers are at risk for chemical exposure.
 Air monitoring equipment shall be calibrated daily and noted in a log book.
 Air monitoring shall be performed by trained Walden individuals, only.
-If concentrations exceed the TWA values listed in the table above, the SSO shall immediately instruct the workers to stop work.
+If concentrations exceed time-weighted averages (TWA), the SSO shall immediately instruct the workers to stop work.
 Once everyone is removed from the work area, the SSO shall consider the following measures, listed in order from most desirable to least desirable:

-- Installation of engineering controls (e.g. ventilation, containment of source);

-- Administrative controls: and
+- Installation of engineering controls (e.g. ventilation, containment of source); - Administrative controls: and

-- Donning of PPE; upgrading PPE.
+• Donning of PPE; upgrading PPE.

 The SSO shall decide which of the above options are feasible and make a rational decision based on available resources.
 Workers shall not be allowed back into the work zone until the chemical hazard is properly mitigated, with no exceptions.
-Please see Section 7.2 below for further information.
+Refer to Section 7.2 below for further information.